Biden stimulus showers money on Americans, sharply cutting poverty in defining move of presidency

 Many liberals hope these policies can be made permanent so this income boost does not disappear in 2022.
 The bill also provides more generous subsidies to help people afford health insurance and another attempt to expand Medicaid in states that have not yet done so.

-“Most of us believe these programs like the child allowance will be made permanent,” said Diane Whitmore Schanzenbach, director of Northwestern’s Institute for Policy Research.
+“Most of us believe these programs like the child allowance will be made permanent,” said Diane Whitmore Schanzenbach, director of Northwestern University’s Institute for Policy Research.

-If these programs do sick around, it raises questions about whether Democrats should be paying for them and not treating them like they are emergency relief.
-But advocates on the left point out that if America’s safety net were better, not as many people would have fallen into such difficult situation during this pandemic and the nation would not need as large of a response.
+If these programs do stick around, it raises questions about whether Democrats should be paying for them and not treating them like they are emergency relief.
+But advocates on the left point out that if America’s safety net were better, not as many people would have fallen into such a difficult situation during the pandemic and the nation would not need as large of a response.

 “We wouldn’t have had to take such big steps if our policies even before the crisis had been more supportive of low-income workers and low-income kids,” said Sharon Parrott, president of the left-leaning Center on Budget and Policy Priorities.
 “If all we do is recover back to 2019, then most low-paid workers still won’t have access to health insurance and benefits and millions of children will still be in poverty.”